-- 30. Move the pointer to the example\design\behav.vhdl subwindow.
+- 31. Move the pointer to the example\design\behav.vhdl subwindow.
 If necessary use the vertical scrollbar, scroll until line 11 is visible.
 Click at or left of line number 11 to set the breakpoint.
 You should see a red dot to the right of to the line number when the breakpoint is set.
-This breakpoint can be toggled on and off by clicking on it. - 31.
-Simulate again. - 32.
+This breakpoint can be toggled on and off by clicking on it. - 32.
+Simulate again. - 33.
 The simulator will hit the breakpoint, as shown by a blue arrow in the Source window and by a message in the ModelSim transcript window.
-Also note that the parameters and variables within the function are displayed in the Locals window. - 33.
+Also note that the parameters and variables within the function are displayed in the Locals window. - 34.
 Click Step into to single-step through the simulation.
 Step into is the button containing a blue arrow pointing down onto a blue dot.
 Keep the mouse pointer over the buttons for a few seconds and a help text appear to guide which button to press.

-Notice that the values change in the Locals window.
-You can keep clicking Step into if you wish. - 34.
-In main window select menu Simulate / Run / Continue - 35.
-Notice the simulation continues until the next breakpoint. - 36.
+Notice that the values change in the Legals window.
+You can keep clicking Step into if you - Notice that the values change in the Locals window.
+You can keep clicking Step into if you wish. - 35.
+In main window select menu Simulate / Run / Continue - 36.
+Notice the simulation continues until the next breakpoint. - 37.
 Remove the breakpoint.
+Do this by right-click on the red dot and select Remove breakpoint.